 Step 2: Use a paper slicer to cut each sheet into 2″ strips (six strips from each sheet).

-Step 3: Using the paper strips and hot glue, create each chain following the pattern below (also inspired by the House that Lars Built because I found it soooo helpful): Note: If you will be assembling the backdrop somewhere else, it’s super helpful to number each chain on the inside of the top link for quick assembly.
+Step 3: Using the paper strips and hot glue, create each chain following the pattern available for download at the bottom of this post (also inspired by the House that Lars Built because I found it soooo helpful): Note: If you will be assembling the backdrop somewhere else, it's super helpful to number each chain on the inside of the top link for quick assembly.

-Step 4: Following the pattern above, arrange the chains on the backdrop stand (or dowel or wall or whatever you are using).
+Step 4: Following the pattern, arrange the chains on the backdrop stand (or dowel or wall or whatever you are using).

 Aren't the colors beautiful?
 In just a couple hours, you have the perfect backdrop for a party or booth!
 You could even make one to decorate a large wall!